Helping Ninjas was founded by my son, Leo Berry, out of his love for insects and animals and his desire to help them survive.

 A few days later after this initial conversation, I had the idea of the Helping Ninja Emoji.
 (Which now is being used as Helping Ninjas, Inc. Not-For-Profit logo.)

 I was sitting at the computer, attempting to build Leo’s new website, re-learning how to use a website building application, testing out my old skills from college.

-I had double majored in Integrated Strategic Communications and English from the University of Kentucky, plus minored in Public Relations and Creative Writing so I had a little experience in web design and content writing, granted I hadn’t used them in a decade or so (I ran a successful Pilates Studio for eight years, then retired to be a stay at home mom for the last six years).
+(I majored in Integrated Strategic Communications and English, University of Kentucky, minored in Public Relations and Creative Writing so I had a little experience in web design and content writing, granted I hadn’t used them in a decade or so.
+(I retired from a successful eight years of owning and operating a Pilates studio) and had been a stay at home mom for the last six years).

 I knew in that instance, it wasn’t just a good idea, it was a great idea.
-And, it was necessary.
-Helping Ninjas needed to be a new word in the Wikipedia.
+The whole concept of Helping Ninjas — it was necessary.
+Needed.

 We were going to teach children to be highly skilled at helping and inspire others to want to help through education, awareness and outreach.